 I don’t use Illustrator at all, I only use Photoshop.

 You were recently written up by Ben Marks of Collectors Weekly.
-The article was incredibly in depth and revealed something that I hadn’t known – your popularity in the States is relatively new.
+The article was incredibly in-depth and revealed something that I hadn’t known – your popularity in the States is relatively new.
 I just assumed I was late to the party in finding your incredible work.
 Were you looking to break into the art world in America or did it find you?

 I wasn’t trying to break into the US art world, and it really did find me.
-I did send a couple my illustrations to a reknown American illustrator ; Jose Cruz, because I not only like his work but his blog is filled with the sort of things I happen to love and his reaction was very positive.
+I did send a couple my illustrations to a reknown American illustrator; Jose Cruz, because I not only like his work but his blog is filled with the sort of things I happen to love and his reaction was very positive.
 That’s when I had the confirmation that the U.S. market would be sensitive to my work.

 Yet nothing more really happened after that, until I was contacted by the good folks of Dark Hall Mansion.
 It all started from there and I must say, to this day, I was fortunate enough not to have to call anyone to ask them to work with me, not even Mondo.

 The Collectors Weekly article mentioned you teach graphic design.
-I can’t help but ask this, since I spent quite a few years in the fine arts program of an art school and it never really clicked for me.
+I can’t help but ask this, since I spent quite a few years in the fine arts program at an art school and it never really clicked for me.
 Does a student need raw talent to begin with, or can illustration and design be a craft taught to anyone interested?

 It depends on where you set your goals I suppose, but I really think a student not only needs talent, but a lot of motivation and hard work as well as being ‘open’ to what is existing out there, in other words, image culture.